openshift-metal3/dev-scripts/README.md

 ```

 ### Determining your filesystem type
-If you're not sure what filesystem you have, try `df - T` and the second
+If you're not sure what filesystem you have, try `df -T` and the second
 column will include the type.

 ### Determining if your filesystem supports d_type